rstudio/learnr/README.md

         nycflights <- filter(nycflights, month == 1)
         ```

-### Exercise Solutions
+### Exercise Hints and Solutions

-You can optionally provide a solution for each exercise that can be optionally displayed by users.
-To do this simply create a new code chunk a `-solution` chunk label suffix.
+You can optionally provide a hint or solution for each exercise that can be optionally displayed by users.
+To do this simply create a new code chunk with "-hint" or "-solution" chunk label suffix.
 For example:

         ```{r filter, exercise=TRUE}
         # Change the filter to select February rather than January